zabbix/zabbix/templates/cloud/gcp/README.md

 ## Tested versions

 This template has been tested on:
-- GCP Cloud SQL MSSQL
+- GCP Cloud SQL MSSQL versions: 2019 Standard/Enterprise, 2017 Standard/Enterprise

 ## Configuration